jep7453/checkers-app/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Insert Name Here (Team B)
 * Team members
+  * Sree Jupudy
-  * MEMBER1
+  * Kesa Abbas
-  * MEMBER2
+  * Jon Pofcher
-  * MEMBER3
+  * Scott Court
-  * MEMBER4
+  * Chris Tremblay

 ## Executive Summary

-This is a summary of the project.

 ### Purpose
-> _Provide a very brief statement about the project and the most
+> Allow players to play checkers with other players that are
+> signed in.
+Allow them to play on a board where pieces can be
-> important user group and user goals._
+> easily dragged and dropped.

 ### Glossary and Acronyms
-> _Provide a table of terms and acronyms._

 | Term | Definition |
 |------|------------|